Postgraduate Research

 In the school of SEE we have many exciting opportunities for research.

-You can find guidance on how to write your research proposal here.
+Find guidance on how to write your research proposal.

 We've also put together a summary to give your application every chance of success.